Astrei/MRI_Cage_test_set/README.md

 # MRI_Cage_test_set
 This is an open-source 3d printed antenna set for magnetic resonance imaging (MRI) RF-cages attenuation measurements.
-It is also suitable for localizing breaches in cage walls and sources of external RF interference.
+It is also suitable for localizing breaches in cages walls and sources of external RF interference.
+The set consists of two symmetrical loop magnetic antennas, each of which is equipped with six matching blocks for different MRI operating frequencies.

 ![Photo of the antennas set](/Pictures/01_Cage.jpg)
+An example of using a set of antennas.
+They can be connected to any type of measuring equipment or signal generators to perform measurements.